Verastem (NASDAQ:VSTM) Now Covered by StockNews.com

-StockNews.com started coverage on shares of Verastem (NASDAQ:VSTM – Get Rating) in a report released on Tuesday.
-The brokerage issued a hold rating on the biopharmaceutical company’s stock.
+StockNews.com initiated coverage on shares of Verastem (NASDAQ:VSTM – Get Rating) in a report published on Wednesday morning.
+The firm issued a hold rating on the biopharmaceutical company’s stock.

-VSTM has been the topic of a number of other reports.
-Royal Bank of Canada reaffirmed an outperform rating and set a $3.00 price target on shares of Verastem in a research note on Wednesday, March 15th.
-HC Wainwright reissued a buy rating and issued a $3.00 price objective on shares of Verastem in a research note on Wednesday, March 15th.
+A number of other brokerages have also weighed in on VSTM.
+HC Wainwright reaffirmed a buy rating and set a $3.00 target price on shares of Verastem in a research note on Wednesday, March 15th.
+Royal Bank of Canada reaffirmed an outperform rating and set a $3.00 target price on shares of Verastem in a research note on Wednesday, March 15th.
 Finally, Mizuho began coverage on shares of Verastem in a research note on Wednesday, March 29th.
-They issued a neutral rating and a $2.00 price objective on the stock.
-Two analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-According to data from MarketBeat, the stock presently has a consensus rating of Moderate Buy and an average target price of $3.80.
+They set a neutral rating and a $2.00 target price on the stock.
+Two investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+According to MarketBeat, the stock has an average rating of Moderate Buy and an average price target of $3.80.

 Institutional Inflows and Outflows